jayalcock/sale-monitor-next/DOCKER.md

 ## Overview

-The Docker setup includes two services:
+The Docker setup uses a single container that runs two processes via supervisord:
-1. **sale-monitor** - Background price monitoring service
+1. **Web (gunicorn)** - Web dashboard for managing and viewing products
-2. **sale-monitor-web** - Web dashboard for managing and viewing products
+2. **Monitor (scheduler)** - Background price monitoring service

-Both services share the same data volume, so changes made in the web UI are immediately reflected in the monitoring service.
+Both processes share the same data volume, so changes made in the web UI are immediately reflected in the monitoring loop.

 ## Prerequisites
 - Docker and Docker Compose installed